 The 1984 Act, and regulations made under it, provide a legislative framework for health protection in England and Wales.
 These Regulations are made under sections 45B, 45C(1) and (3), 45F(2) and 45P(2) of the 1984 Act.
-Further information on these powers is set out in the Explanatory Memoranda to the principal Regulations.
+Further information on these powers is set out in the Explanatory Memoranda to the principal Regulations and the Public Health Information Regulations.